 Working past State Pension age means you do not pay National Insurance contributions.
 Even so, you may need to pay Income Tax after State Pension age.
 It depends most on the amount of your total earnings.

-Working after State Pension age in the United Kingdom
+Your Rights for Working after State Pension age in the United Kingdom